AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

 ## Prerequisites

-* All package dependencies in place in Xcode project.
+* All package dependencies are in place in your Xcode project.
-* Registered extensions in AppDelegate.
+* Registered extensions in **[!UICONTROL AppDelegate]**.
-* Configured MobileCore to use your development appId.
+* Configured MobileCore extension to use your development `appId`.
 * Imported SDKs.
-* Successfully built and run app with above changes.
+* Successfully built and run the app with the above changes.

 ## Learning objectives

-In this lesson, you will:
+In this lesson, you will

 * Understand how to structure XDM data based on a schema.
 * Send an XDM event based on a standard field group.